ETHEntColl/PaulBornOCR/README.md

 - The main monitor (where your Windows login appears) is used.

 ### Shortcuts

 The script provides several keyboard shortcuts for quickly navigating and entering data in the **Data Shot** software:

-- **Alt + 1**: Move to the next entry and pin the label.
+- **Alt + 1**: Move to the next specimen and zoom in on the pin labels.
-- **Alt + 2**: Move to the previous entry and pin the label.
+- **Alt + 2**: Move to the previous specimen and zoom in on the pin labels.
-- **§ (Section Key)**: Fill in collection data for Paul Born-Moser specimens.
+- **Middle Mouse Click**: Automatically recognize the number on the Paul Born collection number label and copy it to the clipboard.
+(Ensure that the mouse is centered on the number before clicking.)
-- **Alt + §**: Show an input dialog for manual collection number entry.
+- **§ (Section Key)**: Fill in the collection number from the clipboard and set the collection to "Born-Moser, Paul."
-- **Alt + Q**: Perform OCR on the screen and paste the recognized text into the corresponding field.
+- **Alt + §**: Show an input dialog for manual collection number entry if automatic recognition did not work.

-Additionally, clicking the middle mouse button will trigger the OCR process for the area around your mouse pointer.
+- **Alt + Q**: Automatically detect the position of the collection number on the screen.
+(This feature works about 50% of the time and is likely slower than moving the mouse to the collection number and clicking the middle mouse button.)

 ## Important Notes
 - Ensure that **Data Shot** is open on your primary monitor (the one where the Windows login screen appears).
 The script relies on screen coordinates and can fail if Data Shot is opened on a different monitor.